 As a design strategist, Matthew's interests include the study of alternative economies, participatory design, corporate social responsibility, business model design, and strategic foresight.
-As an artist and poet, Matthew's interests include captioning, social media, constraint, urban environments, and interactive fiction.
+As an artist and writer, Matthew's interests include captioning, social media, constraint, urban environments, and interactive fiction.

 Models of Impact

 Models of Impact is a strategic business-design toolkit for social entrepreneurs.
 Our mission is to promote legacy and innovation by developing tools and resources that make it easy (and fun!) to design disruptive business models.
 Our flagship product, the Models of Impact Starter Kit, is available in English and Spanish.
 In partnership with the Strelka Institute, an online course for Models of Impact is also available in Russian.
 In addition, we have developed a series of Expansion Packs for Models of Impact, including a Public Sector Edition, and an Environmental Sustainability Edition.
 These ground-breaking resources and content have been leveraged by practitioners in 90 countries, and the initiative’s methodologies have generated an estimated 15,000+ business concepts.
 A product owned and managed by verynice, Models of Impact has also been downloaded by students and faculty from 80+ Universities and Colleges across the globe.

 An Attempt to Automate Entrepreneurship (occasionally titled "The Emperor's New Post-It") is Matthew's MFA Thesis Project.
 This year-long research investigation into the potential of automating entrepreneurial practice resulted in a semi-algorithmic approach to generating business concepts.
 The process lead to the authorship of 1,000 Business Plans - each of which were mailed to the top Venture Capital firms in the world, for their consideration.
 The project includes a series of workshops, processes for automation, games, and performances.